-Parent / Caring Adult:

-I want my child to achieve; therefore I will encourage him/her by doing the following:
+Parent/ Caring Adult: I want my child to achieve; therefore I will encourage him/her by doing the following:

-1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning.

-- 2. Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
-Ensure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a quiet place and time to do homework and encourage my child to complete. - 5.
-Attend school events and parent-teacher conferences.
+- Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
+Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Make sure my child is at school every day and on time, unless he/she is ill. - 4.
+Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork. - 5.
+Set an example of respecting the worth of other persons. - 6.
+Support the teacher and reinforce school rules and policies. - 7.
+Support the child and reinforce or guide social skills and academic progress.